What you could receive

 Children in foster care may be eligible if:

-- The local authority agrees that the foster parent’s paid work (outside fostering) aligns with the child’s care plan
+- The local authority is satisfied that the foster parent’s paid work (outside fostering) aligns with the child’s care plan

-- In two-parent foster households, both must have paid work outside fostering
+- In two-parent foster households, both must have paid work outside fostering, or one parent is on certain forms of family leave from work.

-- Lone foster parents must also have paid work outside fostering
+- in single foster parents families, the foster parent must also have paid work outside fostering

-Foster carers must apply with their social worker via the Early Education and Childcare Team.
+Foster carers must apply thorugh their social worker by contacting the Early Years Team.
 Do not apply through Best Start in Life.

 Foster carers will be prompted every 3 months by the local authority to reconfirm eligibility.